sam-doomguy/documentation-api/Accounts.md

 ## List All Accounts

 This endpoint allows you to query all accounts that you have access to. \
+**Note:**
-**Note:** Cost package features will no longer be available for new customers, and existing customers who do not have cost package enabled in any of their AWS accounts (Please take note of the changes in the Example Responses)
+- Cost package features will no longer be available for new customers, and existing customers who do not have cost package enabled in any of their AWS accounts (Please take note of the changes in the Example Responses)
+- The field `hasRealTimeMonitoring` is planned to be replaced with `subscriptionType` in the future.
+We advise new customers to use the new field `subscriptionType`, existing customers are able to continue using the field `hasRealTimeMonitoring` until it has been replaced.
+When an account has the `subscriptionType` of 'advanced', Real-Time threat monitoring is enabled for the account.
+When an account has subscriptionType of 'essentials', Real-Time threat monitoring is disabled for the account.

 ##### Endpoints: